pgnrnr/pgnrnr/README.md

 🎓 Ph.D.
 Candidate at North Carolina State University with a background in Bioengineering and Quantitative Genetics and Statistical Genomics

-My research combines quantitative genetics, statistical genomics, and computational biology to investigate the genetic basis of complex traits and develop reproducible analytical workflows for biological data.
+My research combines quantitative genetics, statistical genomics, and computational biology to investigate the genetic basis of complex traits and develop reproducible computational workflows for biological data.

 ## Research interests